 Air fresheners

 Many air fresheners contain volatile organic compounds (VOCs), which are airborne gas byproducts emitted by several household products.
 The most prevalent VOCs classified as toxic or hazardous in air fresheners are acetone, ethanol, d-limonene, pinene, and acetate.
 VOCs can cause several nasty health effects, including eye, nose, and throat irritation, nausea and headaches, and damage to liver, kidney and central nervous system.
-As an alternative, consider using Absolute Green’s range of air fresheners, which are made from natural essential oils and contain no harmful ingredients.
+As an alternative, consider using Absolute Green’s assortment of air fresheners, which are made from natural essential oils and contain no harmful ingredients.

 Scented candles